All Episodes

 Yeah.

-Uh no matter what happens, we don't ever need to feature him again.
+No matter what happens, we don't ever need to feature him again.

-I find a disgusting.
+I find it disgusting.

-This is this was very mask off.
+This was very mask off.

-So this is TMZ, they were doing a broadcast.
+They were doing a broadcast.

-Um and I'll just I'll just prime it for people who don't know, so you know what you're listening for.
+And I'll just prime it for people who don't know, so you know what you're listening for.

-Everybody everywhere, everyone who's in the news is glued to this.
+Everybody, everywhere, everyone who's in the news is glued to this.

-Um let's watch this.
+Let's watch this.

-Trump just said that Trump just posted that Charlie Kirk is dead.
+Trump just posted that Charlie Kirk is dead.

-The producers got it in the background, they cheered and whooped first, and then they buzzed it through to his earpiece.
+They cheered and whooped first, and then they buzzed it through to his earpiece.

 Yeah.